 We’ve got another great weekend of LIVE drag racing coming next weekend at the PSCA Heads-Up Hootenanny, presented by Extreme Brand Products.
 The Mid-West Pro Mod Series, including Mid-West Radials, and more, will be racing Friday and Saturday at Gateway Motorsports Park near St. Louis and we’ll be bringing you ALL action LIVE right here at BANGshift.com.
-Stay tuned for the link to watch on Monday as we’ll be ready to start sharing all the fun as soon as it starts.

 The weekend kicks off Thursday with an optional eight-hour test and tune 10 a.m.-6 p.m.
 Gates open Friday at 7 a.m. local time with tech inspection scheduled to start at 9.
 Test and tune starts at Noon with PSCA and Midwest Pro Mod Series qualifying starting at 5.
 Pit gates open Saturday at 6 a.m. with Jr. Dragsters opening the day’s program at 8 with time trials.
 For the entire schedule of events, click HERE.